 Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not take Proquin XR with dairy products such as milk or yogurt, or with calcium-fortified juice.
-You may eat or drink these products as part of a regular meal, but do not use them alone when taking Proquin XR.
-They could make the medication less effective.
+You may eat or drink these products with your meals, but do not use them alone when taking your dose of Proquin XR.

-Avoid exposure to sunlight or tanning beds.
-Proquin XR can make you sunburn more easily.
+Ciprofloxacin could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
-Call your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.
+Tell your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.

 Proquin XR side effects

 Get emergency medical help if you have signs of an allergic reaction to Proquin XR (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).

 Ciprofloxacin can cause serious side effects, including tendon problems, damage to your nerves (which may be permanent), serious mood or behavior changes (after just one dose), or low blood sugar (which can lead to coma).

 Stop taking this medicine and call your doctor at once if you have: